dydtaylor/LibsmolWE/README.md

 	1. Time spent creating the savestate

 1. argv6: Load sim bit.
 If 1, then savestate.txt is referenced to load the previous savestate, if 0 then this initializes a new WE sim.

+The files included in this distribution will allow you to execute weSmoldyn without changing any of the parameters to obtain data for L = 5.333 and N = 256 monomer-only simulations.
+The terminal command is as follows:

+	./weSmoldyn sampleOut.txt sampleFlux.txt sampleSeed.txt 0 sampletime.txt 0

+Smoldyn outputs a lot of junk to stdout that is not useful outside of debugging purposes.
+For data collection, I would recommend suppressing that output by including &>/dev/null at the end of the terminal command used to execute WESmoldyn.
+However, verifying that Smoldyn is doing what you want it to is useful, in which case I would recommend using a debugger like lldb and creating a breakpoint at smolDynamics.c:123 (alternatively, smolDynamics.c:564 if you want one copied during the splitting), where the smolDisplaySim command is.
+This will provide all details of the specific replica initialized, which should be identical to the other initialized replicas.
+Debugging Smoldyn features in LibsmolWE is cumbersome, so I would recommend using this smolDisplaySim output as a comparison tool in combination with vanilla Smoldyn / Libsmol simulations.

 # Output
 WE Smoldyn outputs the following files: